Sitefinder and its limitations

 Sitefinder can send queries to the operator(s) of base stations displayed on the site.
 When a flag is clicked, a pop-up panel displays basic data and a link beneath this will generate an automated email to the technical helpdesks registered by operators.
 Of course, as the data is historical there is no guarantee that the site still exists and please note that Ofcom has no involvement in the enquiry process.

-To enquire directly to operators, Sitefinder has a list of contact addresses for The Cellular Operators.
-Details of the licences and spectrum allocations for each are published at UK Cellular Operators.
+A list of contact addresses, details of the licences and spectrum allocations for each are published at UK Cellular Operators.

 Sitefinder does not predict likely coverage or signal strength.
 Ofcom has published advice about Cellular Coverage on its website.